Company Culture Quotes: 27 Experts Offer Their Advice

 As we continue to expand our capabilities, we enhance the value we can provide.
 This means our team is always learning, growing and working to understand the greatest impact our solutions can make for each client.
 The ability to have so many different opportunities to address our clients business issues creates an exciting and collaborative work environment.”

 Tala is a mobile FinTech company that utilizes smartphone data to provide underserved people around the world access to personalized financial services, like credit scoring and lending.
-We asked Shannon Yates, Tala’s Data Analytics Lead:
+We asked Shannon Yates, Data Analytics Lead at Tala:

 How does the company’s culture inform the work your team does?